 Common German Stereotypes

-As the typical German stereotypes go, they are described as complainers with no sense of humour who are always on time, efficient and hard-working.
+As the typical German stereotypes go, they are described as complainers with no sense of humour.
+They are always on time, efficient and hard-working.
 Beer is an essential part of the culture as well as sausage, sauerkraut and the Dirndl & Lederhosen.

-Living abroad as a German gives you an interesting insight into the stereotypes about German people which foreigners have – which are true and which ones are absolutely not.
+Living abroad as a German gives you an interesting insight into the stereotypes about German people which foreigners have – some that are true and some ones that are absolutely not.

 Germans are punctual and efficient